RikiSanjayaa/pomodoro_flutter_app/README.md

 # Pomodoro App created using Flutter

 my first personal flutter projects using the knowledge I gained after watching tutorials

+to run this project, clone this repo and then run "dart pub get" then "flutter create ." to get all necessary build files

 ## Here are some little peek at how the app works and looks like: